 \subsection{Validating Privacy Protection of the Redacted Answer}

-We asked an LLM judge to determine whether privacy was preserved ($1$) or not ($0$) for each of the redacted answers.
+We asked a GPT4.1 LLM judge to determine whether privacy was preserved ($1$) or not ($0$) for each of the redacted answers.
+We previously validated that the LLM judge has high agreement with human coders and with another model (Claude Opus 4.7) for this task of detecting whether private information is being leaked.
 Figure \ref{fig:redaction_success_bar_plot} shows the results of the LLM judge results, separated by category.
 We can see that our system performs extremely well in protecting privacy in the redacted answer.